DigitalUSSouth/BlackSoldiersMattered/README.md

 - [] canvas animation
 - [] Normalize the database -> update json object schema, json-schema.json
 - [] fix navbar in header to display properly in narrow viewports
+- [] add shell script to server for deployment

 ##Sid
 - fixed the text not showing up in bsm-4 map.